 Rocksauce Studios was a mobile app development company that specialized in creating custom apps for businesses and startups.
 While working at Hive Solutions, I was contracted by them to work on more than a dozen projects for different clients, always as an iOS developer.

-Toptal is a marketplace for top developers and companies.
-It has a very strict screening process, that screens for deep technical skills and high English language proficiency.
-Through Toptal I worked for multiple companies, in medium to long-term arrangements, receiving excellent feedback from all clients.
+Toptal is a platform connecting top developers with leading companies.
+It employs a rigorous screening process, assessing both advanced technical abilities and strong English proficiency.
+Through Toptal, I have collaborated with several companies on medium to long-term projects, consistently receiving outstanding feedback from clients.

 Worked in the Global Development Localization team, in a Tester role, for Microsoft Dynamics AX (an enterprise resource planning software package for finance and operations).
 Regular work involved performing manual tests, coding and fixing test automation, designing new tests, searching for and investigating application bugs.